GeoscienceAustralia/PyRate/docs/usage.rst

 Configuration
 -------------

 Various parameters_ can be set in the configration file.
-Example configuration file for running PyRate with GAMMA format interferograms are contained in the *pyrate_gamma.conf* file.
+Example parameters for running PyRate with GAMMA format interferograms are contained in the example configuration file *input_parameters.conf*.

 .. _parameters: https://geoscienceaustralia.github.io/PyRate/config.html